faceyspacey/react-universal-component/README.md

 **asyncComponent:**
 - ```props => import(`./${page}`)```
-- `import('./Foo')` // doesn't need to be wrapped in a function when using the babel plugin!
+- `import('./Foo')` *// doesn't need to be wrapped in a function when using the babel plugin!*
 - `(props, cb) => require.ensure([], require => cb(null, require('./Foo')))`

 The first argument can be a function that returns a promise, a promise itself, or a function that takes a node-style callback.
+The most powerful and popular is a function that takes props as an argument.

 **Options (all are optional):**